netdata/netdata/docs/cloud/visualize/dashboards.md

-# Build new dashboards
+# Build Custom Dashboards

-With Netdata Cloud, you can build new dashboards that target your infrastructure's unique needs.
+With Netdata Cloud, you can build custom dashboards that target your infrastructure's unique needs.
 Put key metrics from any number of distributed systems in one place for a bird's eye view of your infrastructure.

 Click on the **Dashboards** tab in any War Room to get started.